RobertWHurst/Relign/Readme.md

 relign.parallel(tasks) -> promise(results)
 ```

-Parallel accepts an array or object of tasks.
-It will then execute each of those
-tasks in within the same tick.
-Once all of the tasks resolve parallel will
-resolve the results.
-The results object will match the same structure as the
-tasks object or array.
+Parallel is a great way to concurrently execute a collection of tasks then wait for all of them to complete.

+Parallel accepts an array or object containing tasks.
+A task is a function or value accepted by [exec](#exec).
+Parallel will execute all of the tasks and return a promise.
+This promise will resolve once all of the tasks have resolved.
+The resolved results will be an array or object matching the keys/indexes of each task.
+Each task result will be present in the same key/index as the task that produced it.

+Below is two examples of how you might start a server and connect to a database concurrently.
+The first example uses a task object, and the second uses a task array.
+These examples are functionally equivalent.

 ```javascript
 relign.parallel({